 Planting new forests might seem like the obvious solution, but in the modern world everything becomes complicated: space is limited and often fought over by industrial interests.

-And then proposals also arrive, perhaps out of "desperation" perhaps not, which have something surreal: some scientists have suggested removing the old forests to make room for the young ones.
-An idea that leaves you amazed, obsolete and harmful, fortunately stigmatized by the experts themselves United States Department of Agriculture (USDA).
+And then there are also proposals, perhaps out of "desperation" perhaps not, which are surreal: some scientists have suggested removing old forests to make room for young ones.
+An idea that is astounding, obsolete and harmful, fortunately stigmatized by the experts themselves United States Department of Agriculture (USDA).
 Old forests may continue to sequester carbon at rates that far exceed those of younger forests.

 The priceless value of mature forests

 Mature forests are not just carbon sinks.
-They provide essential ecosystem services, such as global nutrient cycling, erosion prevention, increased water and air quality, stabilization of local weather conditions, and provide habitat for wildlife.
+They provide essential ecosystem services, such as global nutrient cycling, preventing erosion, increasing water and air quality, stabilizing local weather conditions, and providing habitat for wildlife.

 And let's not forget the pollinators, on which our crops are based.
-The mere fact of being able to think about cutting them gives the measure of how sclerotic the debate is in the USA.
-It's the equivalent of proposing guns to teachers to combat school shootings.
+The mere fact of being able to think about cutting them gives a measure of how sclerotic the debate is in the USA.
+It's the equivalent of proposing weapons to teachers to combat school shootings.

-If the United States is truly to achieve its goal of net-zero emissions by 2050, it will need to remove as much carbon from the atmosphere as it emits.
-Doing so without the help of their forests will be a challenge, especially if they become an obstacle rather than an ally.
+If the United States truly wants to reach its goal of net zero emissions by 2050, it will have to remove as much carbon from the atmosphere as it emits.
+Doing so without the help of their forests will be a daunting challenge, especially if they become an obstacle rather than an ally.